rodrigo-h-c/rodrigo-h-c/README.md

 <h2 align="center">About Me</h2>

 <p align="center">
-  Economics student passionate about policy analysis, tech, and food security.
+  Economics student passionate about policy analysis and behavioural economics.
 Currently a <strong>Research Scholar</strong> at UNAM and member of the National Association of Economics Students.
 </p>

 ---